torproject/sbws/README.md

 the helper relay running server.py.
 Over these circuits it measures RTT and download performance.

+# Authenticating to server.py

+Generate a password and store in passwords.txt.
+It must be 64 characters (or bytes?) long and valid unicode.
+Just use regular ASCII 1-byte chars, as in this example please.
+Multiple passwords may be specified, one per line.

+    (</dev/urandom tr -dc 'a-zA-Z0-9' | head -c 64; echo '') | tee -a passwords.txt

+The scanner will pick the first password and use it always.
+The server will accept any password in the file.

 ----------

 Some quick notes to get you started